richgel999/bc7enc/README.md

 ispc_texcomp).
 It supports all modes and linear/perceptual colorspace metrics.
 Licensees get full ISPC source code so they can customize the codec as needed.

 bc7enc currently only supports modes 1 and 6 for RGB, and modes 1, 5, 6, and 7 for alpha.
+The plan is to add all the modes.
+See the [bc7enc16](https://github.com/richgel999/bc7enc16) project to see the previous version (which only supported modes 1 and 6).
+Note this readme still refers to "bc7enc16", but bc7enc is the same encoder but with more alpha modes.

-This codec supports a perceptual mode, where it computes colorspace error in weighted YCbCr space (like etc2comp), and it also supports weighted RGBA metrics.
+This codec supports a perceptual mode when encoding BC7, where it computes colorspace error in weighted YCbCr space (like etc2comp), and it also supports weighted RGBA metrics.
 It's particular strong in perceptual mode, beating the current state of the art CPU encoder (Intel's ispc_texcomp) by a wide margin when measured by Luma PSNR, even though it only supports 2 modes and isn't vectorized.

-Why only modes 1 and 6?
+Why only modes 1 and 6 for opaque BC7?
 Because with these two modes you have a complete encoder that supports both opaque and transparent textures in a small amount (~1400 lines) of understandable plain C code.
 Mode 6 excels on smooth blocks, and mode 1 is